QDepth-VLA: Quantized Depth Prediction as Auxiliary Supervision for Vision-Language-Action Models: Introduction

 \section{Introduction}

-Large vision–language–action (VLA) models \cite{Black20240AV, Intelligence202505AV, Cheang2024GR2AG, Cheang2025GR3TR} have recently emerged as a powerful paradigm for robotic learning.
-By grounding pre-trained vision–language models (VLMs) \cite{Beyer2024PaliGemmaAV, Steiner2024PaliGemma2A, Wang2024Qwen2VLEV} with action-generation capabilities, robots acquire strong generalization across diverse instructions and visual contexts.
+Large Vision-Language-Action (VLA) models \cite{Black20240AV, Intelligence202505AV, Cheang2024GR2AG, Cheang2025GR3TR, RoboGPT} have recently emerged as a powerful paradigm for robotic learning.
+By grounding pre-trained Vision-Language Models (VLMs) \cite{Beyer2024PaliGemmaAV, Steiner2024PaliGemma2A, Wang2024Qwen2VLEV} with action-generation capabilities, robots acquire strong generalization across diverse instructions and visual contexts \cite{ChenY1-RSS-25}.
 However, when applied to long-horizon or fine-grained manipulation tasks, these models often exhibit substantial performance degradation \cite{Yang2025RoboEnvisionAL, Fan2025LongVLAUL, Song2025ReconVLARV, Zhu2025BridgingVA}.
 The primary reason lies in a persistent gap between semantic understanding and geometric reasoning \cite{Goyal2024RVT2LP, Gervet2023Act3D3F}.